Oswaldo Cabrera Player Props: Yankees vs. Rays

-After hitting .103 with a double, two walks and an RBI in his past 10 games, Oswaldo Cabrera and the New York Yankees take on the Tampa Bay Rays (who will hand the ball to Drew Rasmussen) at 4:10 PM ET on Saturday.
+Oswaldo Cabrera -- batting .103 with a double, two walks and an RBI in his past 10 games -- will be in action for the New York Yankees against the Tampa Bay Rays, with Javy Guerra on the mound, on May 7 at 1:40 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rays.
+He had a hitless performance in his last game (0-for-4) against the Rays.

 Oswaldo Cabrera Game Info & Props vs. the Rays